descostesn/BioinformaticSkills/README.md

 ## Java interface for Biologists

 This idea of providing very simple interfaces started with [this project](https://github.com/descostesn/ChIPSeqRNASeqGUI).
-I am currently developing a more complete interface [Genomic Box](https://github.com/descostesn/embl-showcase/tree/master/JavaGUIForBiologists).
+I am currently developing a more complete interface [GenomicBox](https://github.com/descostesn/GenomicBoxGUI).